 Population growth rates

-Simulations predicted similar growth rate patterns for the Alpine, the Jura and the Vosges-Palatinian populations, with a growth rate above one (i.e., growing phase) slowly decreasing towards reaching one (i.e., stabilization phase) (Fig. 2).
-The Alpine and Jura populations had very similar patterns with their maximum growth rates equal to 1.04 (sd = 0.06) and 1.03 (sd = 0.07) at the 13th and 14th year of simulation, respectively.
-They both quickly reached a stabilization phase and fluctuated a little over the final time span of the simulation.
-The Vosges-Palatinian population had the highest growth rate, equal to 1.11 (sd = 0.21), in the 10th year of the simulation.
-This population stabilized later than the Alpine and Jura populations.
-The Black Forest population had a more fluctuating growth rate over the simulation.
-It reached a minimum of 0.87 (sd = 0.49) at the 15th year of simulation and a maximum of 1.37 (sd = 0.62) at the 25th year of simulation; confidence intervals around mean growth rates were large and much larger than in other populations.
+Simulations predicted similar growth rate patterns for all lynx populations, with growth rates above one (i.e., growing phase) slowly decreasing towards reaching one (i.e., stabilization phase at saturation) along the 50 years of simulation (Fig. 3).
+The Alpine and Jura populations had similar patterns with their maximum growth rates equal to 1.09 (sd = 0.04) and 1.05 (sd = 0.06) at the 10th and 13th year of simulation, respectively.
+The Jura population quickly reached a stabilization phase around the 20th year and fluctuated a little over the final time span of the simulation.
+The Alpine population growth rate similarly decreased rapidly, reaching a low value, but still significantly over 1.
+The Vosges-Palatinian and Black Forest populations had more fluctuating growth rates over the simulation.
+It reached a maximum of 1.18 (sd = 0.51) and 1.45 (sd = 0.93) at the 23rd and 14th year of simulation, respectively.
+Confidence intervals around mean growth rates were much larger than those of the Alpine and Jura populations.
+The Vosges-Palatinian and Black Forest populations also had their growth rates decreasing after reaching their maximum, until reaching values close to 1 but only towards the end of the simulation time period.